-The purpose of NDC is to have Windows automatically map network drives by network name when you logon, just like Windows can be made to set the default printer by network name.
+The purpose of NDC is to have Windows automatically map network drives by network name when you logon, just like Windows 7 could be made to set the default printer by network name.*

 copyright Michael J. Burns

 v1.64 Release date November 16, 2023

 Have Windows default mapping of network drives be network dependent, similar to how the Windows default printer can be set to be network dependent.